 - Kids are constantly learning and developing positive and negative associations with every experience, even if there was no explicit teaching intent.

-Since my Chinese language attrition is partly due to repression of painful childhood experiences, I have been determined to make Chinese learning positive for both of us.
-Otherwise, we have no need to learn Chinese, because English is compulsory in our community.
+Since my Chinese language attrition is partly due to bullying and other painful childhood experiences, I have been determined to make Chinese learning positive for both of us.
+We have no need to learn Chinese, because English is compulsory in our community.

 How did I know that my daughter was ready to read Chinese?